-COM 301A · Oral Interpretation 4 Credits

-Creative process involved in the oral performance of prose, poetry, and drama.
+COM 301A · Oral Interpretation 4 Credits.
+Focuses on the creative process involved in the oral performance of prose, poetry, and drama.
 Students explore and practice methods and techniques for selecting, analyzing, understanding, and adapting literature for oral performance.
 Emphasizes artistic expression through the performance of compiled literary scripts individually and in groups.

-Prerequisites: Junior standing or Consent of instructor.
-Offered: Fall.
+Prerequisites: Junior standing or consent of instructor.
+Offered: Fall

-COM 302 · Media Law 3 Credits
+COM 302 • Media Law 3 Credits.